New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in and

+\item We conjecture that the fundamental piece of the \textsc{cmc} $H$ surface in $\s^2\times \R$ is embedded for all values of $\lambda\in[0,\pi/2]$.
+Thus, for a suitable choice of $\lambda$, they will produce embedded \textsc{cmc} tori, different from the rotationally invariant one $S_0(H)$. \end{enumerate} \end{remark}

-\begin{proof} The previous reasoning ensures that we can extend the surface $\Sigma^*_\lambda$ to a complete \textsc{cmc} $H$ surface in $M^2(\epsilon)\times \R$, and it is clear that the extended surface is invariant by the mentioned group of isometries.
+\begin{proof} The previous reasoning ensures that we can extend the surface $\Sigma^*_\lambda$ to a complete \textsc{cmc} $H$ surface in $M^2(\epsilon)\times \R$ that we will denote by $S_\lambda(H)$, and it is clear that the extended surface is invariant by the mentioned group of isometries.
+We also know that $S_0(H)$ is the rotationally invariant torus (resp. cylinder) and $S_{\pi/2}(H)$ is the \textsc{cmc} sphere in $\s^2\times \R$ (resp.\ $\h^2 \times \R$).